-- ➤ Air pollution concerns us all, which is why supporting energy modernisation investments is an issue of public interest.
-We need to reduce co-payments when it comes to energy-saving investments to make their financing easier. - In order to ensure that the entire Hungarian building stock becomes carbon neutral by 2050, 3% (as opposed to the current 0.1%) of the buildings require deep renovations each year.
-Deep renovation means that the energy need of the buildings in question is reduced by at least 60%.
-To achieve this, sufficient funds must be channelled into the building sector to ensure that there is enough money available for the deep renovation of some 100,000-120,000 buildings each year (depending on the future changes in the building stock). - Whoever is willing to perform such renovations should be supported in that endeavour - but only if the investment yields a sufficiently high level of efficiency improvements.
+In order to ensure that the entire Hungarian building stock becomes carbon neutral by 2050, every year 3% (as opposed to the current 0.1%) of the buildings require deep renovations, that reduce the energy need by at least 60%.
+To achieve this, sufficient funds must be channelled into the building sector to ensure that there is enough money available for the deep renovation of some 100,000-120,000 buildings each year (depending on the future changes in the building stock).
+Whoever is willing to perform such renovations should be supported in that endeavour - but only if the investment yields a sufficiently high level of efficiency improvements.
 In addition to provision of subsidies, the energy efficiency requirements that apply to the renovation and expansion of existing buildings must become stricter.
 Situations in which modernisations are performed either in the wrong order or abandoned midway must be prevented (the so-called "lock-in effect"): To this end, any subsidies for building upgrades must be conditional on an expert opinion by an engineer which verifies that the given intervention is sufficiently effective and will be performed in a manner that provides for proper energy efficiency and the right chronological order to realise the energy efficiency targets.

-- ➤ To increase energy efficiency, the extent of the modernisation subsidies must be adjusted to reflect the attainable energy savings level.
-All this must be funded through the EU's Emissions Trading System and future operative programs. - In addition to increasing the funds available, there is also a need for innovative forms of financing:
+To increase energy efficiency, the extent of the modernisation subsidies must be adjusted to reflect the attainable energy savings level.
+All this must be funded through the EU's Emissions Trading System and future operative programs.

+In addition to increasing the funds available, there is also a need for innovative forms of financing:

-- Invoice-based funding: The public service provider offers to pay upfront either the whole or part of the cost of the residential modernisation, which the beneficiary repays in instalments that are invoiced as part of their monthly utility bill. - Third-party financing for the energy efficient modernisation of commercial and public buildings; an energy service company (ESCO) provides pre-financing for the modernisation of commercial and public buildings, and then the consumer repays the price during later years as a fixed proportion of the savings realised thanks to the investment. - Preferential loans and non-refundable grants must be connected.
+The public service provider offers to pay upfront either the whole or part of the cost of the residential modernisation, which the beneficiary repays in instalments that are invoiced as part of their monthly utility bill.

+Preferential loans and non-refundable grants must be connected.
 A so-called one-stop-shop system must be introduced, the essence of which is that subsidies and credits are administered in one place, which simultaneously reduces administrative overheads and improves efficiency.